 - Create a periodic table format just like the previous method.

-- There are total 10 types of elements recorded in the property table of the Properties worksheet.
+- The property table of the Properties worksheet records a total of 10 types of elements.
 Add the element types in range D5:D14.

 2.2.
 Assign Colors for Different Element Types

-- First, you have to launch the VBA Macro Editor from your workbook.
+- Launch the VBA Macro Editor from your workbook.
 Follow this article: How to Write VBA Code in Excel.

 - Paste the following code in your VBA Macro Editor.